Section 2431. Segmental Block Retaining Wall

 · The quality control test limits for the geogrid meeting those design requirements.

 Furnish a wall manufactured by a company on the approved manufacturer’s list in Materials I.M.
-445.04.
+445.04 or 445.05.
 Ensure both the supplier of all substantial material components and the Wall Design Engineer have demonstrated experience in reinforced soil-reinforced SRWs for previous projects.

 a.
 Ensure the following:

-· The top surface of cap blocks are sloped 10:1 from front to back or from a crown at the center.
+· The top surface of cap blocks is sloped 10:1 from front to back or from a crown at the center.

 b.
 Ensure block sampling and testing comply with ASTM C 140.

-· The weight loss of each of five test specimens at the conclusion of 40 cycles does not exceed 1% of its initial weight; or
+· The weight loss of each of five test specimens after 40 cycles does not exceed 1% of its initial weight; or

-· The weight loss of four out of five specimens at the conclusion of 50 cycles does not exceed 1.5% of its initial weight.
+· The weight loss of four out of five specimens after 50 cycles does not exceed 1.5% of its initial weight.

 · The weight loss each of five test specimens exceeds 2% of its initial weight, or